With abortion in jeopardy, minority women have most to lose

 That’s not the case for many minority women in Mississippi or elsewhere.
 Advocates say in many places where abortion services are being curtailed, there’s little support for women who carry a baby to term.

-Mississippi is one of the poorest states, and people in low-wage jobs often don’t receive health insurance.
-Women can enroll in Medicaid during pregnancy, but that coverage disappears soon after they give birth.

-Mississippi has the highest infant mortality rate in the U.S., according to the Centers for Disease Control and Prevention.
-Black infants were about twice as likely as white infants to die during the first year of life in Mississippi, according to the March of Dimes.

-Across the country, U.S. Census Bureau information analyzed by The Associated Press shows fewer Black and Hispanic women have health insurance, especially in states with tight abortion restrictions.
+Across the country, U.S. Census Bureau information analyzed by the AP shows fewer Black and Hispanic women have health insurance, especially in states with tight abortion restrictions.
 For example, in Texas, Mississippi and Georgia, at least 16% of Black women and 36% of Latinas were uninsured in 2019, some of the highest such rates in the country.

 Problems are compounded in states without effective education programs about reproduction.
 Mississippi law says sex education in public schools must emphasize abstinence to avoid pregnancy and sexually transmitted diseases.
 Discussion of abortion is forbidden, and instructors may not demonstrate how to use condoms or other contraception.

-Note: EDITOR’S NOTE — This is an updated version of a story released earlier this year.